pierredarrieutort/Star-Wars-Galaxy/README.md

 ### You have 2 possibilities of file import

 #### 1. Static data already treated

-1. How to use `preCleanedData.ts`  ?
+The purpose of `preCleanedData.ts` is to deal with a dataset already cleaned and without known issue.
+If you prefer to deal with fresh extracted data, you must use the following `index.ts` approach.

+Make sure you imported the desired dataset in the following file : `./src/Experience/World/Planets.js`.
 ````ts
 import preCleanedData from '../../data-preparation/data/preCleanedData.ts'
 ````
-**Warning :** The purpose of `preCleanedData.ts` is to deal with a dataset already cleaned and without known issue.
-If you prefer to deal with fresh extracted data, you must use the following `index.ts` approach.

-Make sure you imported the desired dataset in the following file : `./src/Experience/World/Planets.js`.

 #### 2. Dynamic data from a fresh extract